veliovgroup/josk/README.md

 Notes:
 ========
-This package is perfect when you have multiple servers for load-balancing, durability, array of micro-services or any other solution with multiple running copies of code when you need to run repeating tasks, and you need to run it only once per app, not per server.
+This package is perfect when you have multiple servers for load-balancing, durability, an array of micro-services or any other solution with multiple running copies of code when you need to run repeating tasks, and you need to run it only once per app, not per server.

-Limitation - task must be run not often then once per two seconds (from 2 to ∞ seconds).
+Limitation - task must be run not often than once per two seconds (from 2 to ∞ seconds).
 Example tasks: Email, SMS queue, Long-polling requests, Periodical application logic operations or Periodical data fetch and etc.

-Accuracy - Delay of each task depends from MongoDB and "de-synchronization delay".
+Accuracy - Delay of each task depends on MongoDB and "de-synchronization delay".
 Trusted time-range of execution period is `task_delay ± (1536 + MongoDB_Connection_And_Request_Delay)`.
-That means this package won't fit when you need to run task with very certain delays.
-For other cases if `±1536 ms` delays is acceptable - this package is great solution.
+That means this package won't fit when you need to run a task with very certain delays.
+For other cases, if `±1536 ms` delays are acceptable - this package is the great solution.

 API:
 ========